Enquire to get Garry Kasparov's fees and availabilty for you next event

 One of our consultants will get back to you soon

-Kasparov’s latest book Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins. (published May 2017) details his matches against Deep Blue, his years of research and lectures on human and machine competition and collaboration, and his cooperation with the Future of Humanity Institute at the University of Oxford.
-He says, “AI will transform everything we do and we must press forward ambitiously in the one area robots cannot compete with humans: in dreaming big dreams.
+Kasparov’s latest book is Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins (2017).
+It reveals the full story of his matches against Deep Blue and his optimistic and pragmatic analysis of our future with intelligent machines.
+He says, “AI will transform everything we do, and we must press forward in the one area robots cannot compete with humans: in dreaming big dreams.
 Our machines will help us achieve them.
-Instead of worrying about what machines can do, we should worry more about what they still cannot do.”
+That’s why I prefer to call AI augmented intelligence.
+It’s a tool that makes us smarter, that extends our abilities—if we’re ambitious enough to challenge them.”